 Learning Objective: 1.4: Compare the four different levels of data: nominal, ordinal, interval, and ratio.

-25. With interval-level data, the zero point is a matter of convention and does not mean the absence of the phenomenon under observation.
+28. With interval data, the zero point is a matter of convention and does not mean the absence of the phenomenon under observation.

 Ans: True